JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.1/notesVM.md

 ## Examples
 - Running alternative operating systems
 - Supporting older, incompatable software
-- Creating a controlled environment for analysing potential malware
+- Creating a controlled environment for analysing potential malware - know as a sandbox
 - **Virtual servers** - running multiple servers on a single peice of hardware.
 Eg a company that provides email and web servers.
 The load can be managed by the hardware sesrvers at will, if a server goes down the virtual servers can move to a different physical server.
 - Development environments - testing programs for different platforms without having to use seperate devices.
 Saves time and money.